HansGungadeen/TaskFlow---Task-Management-System/progress-log.md

 - Task completion analytics and reporting

 # start chat like this
-- read the current project and get up to speed on all the feature implemented
+- read the current project and get up to speed on all the feature implemented, and check my supabase database schema for a better understanding of how the project backend works

+# run dev
+- npm run dev